Chris Godwin Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Recent Performances

-- In last week's matchup with the Falcons, Godwin caught 15 passes for 143 yards while being targeted 17 times.
+- In last week's game against the Falcons, Godwin was targeted 17 times and racked up 15 catches for 143 yards.

 Godwin's Tampa Bay Teammates